ibips/lrprev-extract/README.md

 ## Overview
 This script is designed to extract the largest JPEG image embedded within Adobe Lightroom's preview files (.lrprev).
 It can process individual .lrprev files or directories containing multiple .lrprev files.
 The script also supports querying a Lightroom catalog (.lrcat) to retrieve the original file path for more organized output.

+## :warning: Warning
+ - Use a copy of your Lightroom catalog and preview files with this script.
+ - Tested with Lightroom v6.13 catalog on macOS

 ## Features
 - Extract the largest JPEG image from .lrprev files.
 - Process a single file or a directory of files.